 The tutor also has the important role of drafting ‘your reference’ that will hopefully get onto the desired course at university or the job of your dreams – so it is useful that you get to know them well.
 Any problems of a personal or academic nature should be first notified to your personal tutor.

 All students are expected to provide a parental email address/emergency contact number so that we can keep parents in touch and their own personal mobile number.

 Once you have started your chosen course of study, it is possible to change individual subjects if you discover that the subject is not what you expected it to be, either in content or level of difficulty.
 This change must occur WITHIN FOUR WEEKS OF STARTING THE SUBJECT, as if it happens any later than this, too much work from the ‘new’ subject will have been missed.

 Any changes will always have to be done in consultation with subject teachers, tutors, and the Head of Year.
 There is a form to fill in and once this has been returned with all the necessary signatures the change will be considered to have taken place.

-If you pass your test and plan to drive to school you will be required to provide details of your car insurance, car tax, and MOT expiry dates.
-You will be issued with a car park pass which will need to be displayed at all times.
-Normally priority is given to students who live outside of Royal Wootton Bassett as car parking space is limited.
+If you pass your test and plan to drive to school you will be required to provide details of your car insurance, car tax, and MOT expiry dates for the schools reference.

 - A Careers Library is available on the 2nd Floor.